icarodev10/SafeVision-Showcase/README.md

 ### 🚀 Key Features

 * **🧠 Context-Aware Detection:** Uses a custom-trained YOLOv8 model to detect *Persons* and *PPE* separately, validating compliance based on spatial proximity (IoU Logic).
-* **⚡ Stabilized Real-Time Tracking:** Implements a temporal buffer ("Smoothing Algorithm") to prevent detection flickering and ensure robust tracking even when the camera shakes.
 * **🚨 Automatic Incident Logging:** Upon detecting a violation (e.g., "No Helmet"), the system automatically captures a snapshot and logs the event to a MySQL database with a timestamp.
 * **📊 Web Dashboard:** A FastAPI-integrated frontend for managers to view live streams, check safety statistics, and review incident history.